ranveeriit/ranveeriit.github.io/_pages/about.md

-**For the students who want to work with me:** please email me if you are interested in the following research areas: *Algorithmic Graphs (Matrix) Theory, Computational Complexity, Complex network analysis*.
+**For the students who want to work with me:** please email me if you are interested in the following research areas: *Algebraic Graph (Matrix) Theory, Computational Complexity, Complex network analysis*.

 # Ongoing project under me
 - Reducing parameterized complexities of matrix determinants and permanents.